-A Master's in financial economics is a degree fit for some of the fastest growing careers.
-The program prepares students for jobs in finance, banking and asset management.
-Graduates are skilled in various areas of economics, such as investment banking, economic forecasting, financial markets and financial management.
+A Master’s in financial economics is a degree fit for some of the fastest-growing careers.
+The program prepares students for jobs in finance, banking, and asset management.
+Graduates are skilled in various areas of economics, such as investment banking, economic forecasting, financial markets, and financial management.

-According to the Bureau of Labor Statistics, employment for economists are expected to increase 6 percent over the next decade.
-Employers seek out candidates with a master's degree or higher and who possess strong analytical and quantitative skills.
+According to the Bureau of Labor Statistics, employment for economists is expected to increase 6 percent over the next decade.
+Employers seek out candidates with a master’s degree or higher and who possess strong analytical and quantitative skills.